 - To maximize airflow, it’s recommended you don’t use a sheet.
 If you, like me, have a baby who is prolific in bodily fluids, this translates to lots of removing and re-zipping of the mattress cover, which can be a bit tricky if the blowout is at midnight and you don’t have a spare cover.
-There are muslin sheets that are easier to breathe through, but with that said, if you have a very young stomach sleeper, I’d forego the sheet and splurge on a spare cover just to be safe.
+They sell breathable crib sheets to go with the mattress.

 Where can I buy the Newton Wovernaire mattress?